patrickmineault/programming-course/class01-02/slides-lecture2.md

 # Create a repo and put stuff in it

 - Create a repo, add stuff to it, and share it with the world.
-- Let's create a repo on Github called hello-world-python (live demo)
+- Let's create a repo on Github called `hello-world-python`
 - Clone the repo
-- Create a new file in the directory: helloworld.py
+- Create a new file in the directory: `helloworld.py`
 - Write our hello world example in there
 - Commit it and push it